weatherDataService/weather-data-service/README.md

 # Steps to run APIs:

-Step#1: Install Oracle Database and create sequence SEQ_WEATHER_DATA_ID and two database tables: WEATHER_METRICS and WEATHER_DATA.
+Step#1: Install Oracle Database and create sequence SEQ_WEATHER_DATA_ID and three database tables: WEATHER_METRICS, WEATHER_SENSOR and WEATHER_DATA.
 Create public synonym, etc.

 Step#2: Install WildFly or other application servers and add Oracle JDBC driver to the application server.
 Create a data source “jdbc/weather” from the application server’s admin console.